sachinsenal0x64/hifi-tui/README.md

 > You can access our rest api for free if you want to self-host then need tidal subscription.

-> TUI is plug & play also you can add your own tidal account but by default its has our API so you can access tidal music for free.
+> TUI is plug & play also you can add your own tidal account but by default its has our API so you can listen tidal music for free.

 <br>